MicrosoftDocs/Managed-Desktop/managed-desktop/prepare/access-admin-center.md

 ### Assigning built-in roles to user

-For easy management of built-in roles, there's a security group for each custom role with the name "Modern Workplace Roles - _Role Name_".
-For example, “Modern Workplace Roles – Security Manager”).
+For easy management of built-in roles, there's a security group for each custom role with the name "Modern Workplace Roles - **Role Name**".
+For example, “Modern Workplace Roles – **Security Manager**”).

 **To assign users to one of these security groups:**